crates-pro/crates-pro/doc/database.md

 - **Storage**: Represent crates and their version information.
 This is achieved by distinguishing between crate metadata and specific version information through two types of nodes (CrateMaster and CrateVersion).
 - **Computation**: Track dependencies.
 Dependencies between different crate versions are represented using edges, allowing for the tracking and querying of whether a version of a crate directly or indirectly depends on a specific version of another crate.

-### Node Design

-- **CrateMaster**: Represents a master node of a crate, storing metadata related to the crate.
-  - Attributes:
-    - crate_name: String, the name of the crate.
-    - description: String, a brief introduction or description of the crate.
-    - repository_url: String, the source code repository URL of the crate.
-    - license: String, indicates the license of the crate.
-  - Usage: Allows users to query the master node by crate name, obtaining an overview of the crate.
-- **CrateVersion**: Represents a specific version of a crate, containing information unique to that version.
-  - Attributes:
-    - version: String, the version number of this crate version.
-    - deps_spec: String, the specification of dependencies for this version, which can be a version number or a range.
-    - published_date: DateTime, the release date of the version.
-    - features: String Array, a list of features for this crate version.
-    - ...
-  - Usage: Stores detailed information for each version, supporting identification of subtle differences between versions.

 ### Edge Design